-The Office of Registration and Records administers the NDSU policies governing the acceptance of credit from outside institutions.
-These requirements apply to returning students who have attended other institutions, as well as new transfer students.
-Before credits may be evaluated for specific NDSU course equivalency or application to departmental programs, transfer courses must be accepted for university credit according to the following guidelines:
+The Office of Registration and Records administers the NDSU policies governing the acceptance of college credit from outside institutions.
+These requirements apply to returning students who have attended other institutions, as well as new NDSU students.
+Before credits may be evaluated for specific NDSU course equivalency or application to programs of study, transfer courses must be accepted for university credit according to the following guidelines:

 - College-level coursework from regionally accredited colleges or universities (or equivalent for international institutions) is eligible for acceptance in transfer.

-- Courses accepted in transfer will not replace any grades or credits earned at NDSU.
+- Courses will not be accepted in transfer to replace any grades or credits earned at NDSU.
 If a course is completed at NDSU and an attempt is made to repeat that course elsewhere, the credit is considered duplication and is not eligible for transfer.

 - Credit for a remedial course is not accepted for transfer if the course is remedial by definition of the transferring institution or if it is equivalent to a remedial course at NDSU.
-It may, however, fulfill prerequisite requirements.
+It may, however, fulfill prerequisite requirements, if applicable.

 - Credit will be evaluated not only as it appears on the transcript, but also on the basis by which the credit was initially awarded by the sending institution.
-Credit by examination or life experience is not accepted for transfer.
+Credit by examination, credit awarded via placement, or life experience credit awarded by another institution is not accepted in transfer.

-- The Office of Registration and Records determines the applicability of transfer credit toward NDSU general education requirements according to institutional and North Dakota University System guidelines, where applicable.
+- The Office of Registration and Records determines the applicability of transfer credit toward NDSU general education requirements according to institutional and North Dakota University System guidelines.

-- Transferable courses with 'D' grades or above will be accepted by the university; however, colleges and departments may have higher standards to determine course applicability toward their respective majors and programs.
+- Transferable courses with 'D' grades or above will be accepted by the university; however, many colleges and departments have higher standards to determine course applicability toward their respective majors and programs.

 - The name of transfer institutions and total credits accepted by NDSU will be indicated on the official NDSU transcript.
-Individual transfer courses are not detailed on the academic record, but will be provided in a Transfer Equivalency Worksheet after admission to the university.
+Individual transfer courses are not detailed on the academic transcript, but are provided in an official transfer evaluation and academic advisement report after admission to the university.

 - Total transfer credits are converted to semester credits, if applicable.

 - Transfer grades are not recorded nor computed in the institutional cumulative GPA.
-They are used only for purposes of admission to the University and to certain programs, as well as for determining eligibility to graduate with honor.
+They are used only for purposes of admission to the University, admission to certain programs, and for some scholarships and financial aid.